mdref/mdref-http/http/Client/Curl.md

 * bool $unrestricted_auth
   Whether to keep sending authentication credentials on redirects to different hosts.
 * int $postredir
-  See http\Client\Curl::POSTREDIR_* constants.
+  See http\Client\Curl\POSTREDIR_* constants.
 Available if libcurl is v7.19.1 or more recent.

 ### Retries